Futsal Refereeing Is Tougher, Says Matsuzaki

 “Football referees cannot take futsal for granted.
 They cannot think of officiating fusal games after retirement because in that age, despite having stamina and fitness, the referees lose their agility.”

 Matsuzaki praised AFC for introducing the AFC Futsal Club Championship from this year while saying he would like to see more people taking up futsal refereeing.

 “More countries are actively playing futsal but the number of referees is not growing.
 I hope more regional futsal tournaments will come up in the future and it will generate interest to take up futsal refereeing,” he added.

 REFEREES REQUIRED FOR CLUB MATCHES AT COLMSLIE

 Brisbane Magic Futsal will be looking for referee’s for the upcoming Futsal season to officiate club matches at the State Hockey Centre, Colmslie.

 New referees will be required to undertake a Football Australia referees course prior to officating matches.

 All referees will be paid match fees for their services and referees with an ambition to officiate at higher levels and earn more money will have the opportunity to referee at Football Queensland Premier League matches and State Championships.

-Interested persons should email to register their interest or call Troy on 0408 359 419.
+Interested persons should email to register their interest or call Armando on 0404 879 206.